Welsh Enigma - the Dyne engines

-Just for the hell of it, I did set up the Mk.
-3 Dyne in the test stand just to see if it would run with its clearly home-made shaft.
+Just for the hell of it, I did set up the tankless Mk.
+3 Dyne in the test stand just to see if it would run with its poorly-timed brazed-up shaft.
 Although it did run reasonably smoothly and stayed in one piece while doing so, it proved to be far harder to start than its Mk.
 2 sibling, also performing at a significantly lower level.
-Accordingly, I will not publish any test figures for that model until a new shaft is made and fitted.
+Accordingly, I will not publish any test figures for that model until the engine can be tested with a properly-timed replacement shaft fitted.
 When that is accomplished, I will add the findings to this article.

 So OK – we have here an engine which is extremely well made, handles in a completely user-friendly manner and should last forever in normal service provided it’s operated within the limits of its vibratory tendencies.
 All well and good, but the output for an engine of this bulk and weight is far below expectations.
 In my opinion, that alone would have ensured that the engine’s production life would be relatively short and its sales figures pretty minimal.
 Given the lower-cost alternatives that were available by mid 1948 from the likes of Mills Brothers, Alan Allbon with his 2.8 model, Aerol Engineering (Elfin), International Model Aircraft (FROG) and E.D. (among others), it’s actually a wonder to me that the Dyne marque survived almost to mid-1949!